 15. Not the way it works currently.
 You may want to suggest that to CyanogenMod, but I doubt it'll be accepted as many people will probably disagree.

 16. Lack of graphics support again I think.
 It's probably supposed to play an animation that is not displayed in Replicant.

 17. Rotated mode makes it slower, yes.
 There you can appreciate the poor performances of the EGL library we use.

 18. Doesn't work for the same reason as why preview doesn't work in the tasks switcher.
 I remember writing a fix to dump the framebuffer for old CyanogenMod versions (for static screenshots only) but I must have forgotten this time (it's a dirty fix anyway).
 I use ddms from the SDK to do screen capture (screenshots): for some reason, this one works.

-RE: My thoughts on Replicant - Added by Linus Drumbler about 6 years ago
+RE: My thoughts on Replicant - Added by Linus Drumbler over 6 years ago

 Some more thoughts and questions: